rdroste/gScholarTabs/README.md

 This will create a "gscholartabs.crx" file in the "gscholartabs" folder.
 Drag it into the Chrome Extension manager to install the packed extension.
 You can now delete the repository.

-### Chrome Extension
-Under review at the Chrome Web Store.